ColeTrammer/iros/docs/di/type_erasure.md

 }

 void use_drawables() {
-    auto drawables = di::Vector<AnyDrawable> {};
+    auto drawables = std::vector<AnyDrawable> {};
     drawables.emplace_back(Circle {});
     drawables.emplace_back(Sqaure {});

-    di::for_each(drawables, draw);
+    std::for_each(drawables, draw);
 }
 ```

 Notice, drawables can be used directly as objects, and thus don't have to managed using smart pointers.
-Additionally, operations need to be defined inside the classes they operate on, which means Circle and Square can be pure data classes, and offer no functionality themselves.
+Additionally, operations need not be defined inside the classes they operate on, which means Circle and Square can be pure data classes, and offer no functionality themselves.
 This allows seamlessly adding new operations without breaking code.

 Default operations can be expressed directly in the definition of the operation.
 By providing such a default operation, the Draw function object will be invocable for any object, and thus every object can be erased into a drawable.